shanmathy-ravisankaran/Spam-Email-Detection/README.md

 The pipeline automatically evaluates models using 5-fold cross-validation.
 Metrics including Accuracy, Precision, Recall, and F1-Score are logged for each experiment.
 By default, the system selects the best performing model (often SVM or Random Forest) for inference.

+## 🤝 Contributing

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 License

+Distributed under the MIT License.
+See `LICENSE` for more information.